Iprobablydontknowwhatimdoing/Worldbuilding/README.md

 ## Vault Structure
 This is for the overall structure of the vault (still in limbo, proposed layout):
- - Maps (folder): contains the various maps
+ - World
 	 - Worldmap (file, no template): Contains the larger worldmap and geography via leaflet, has points on map for countries, big cities, and large geographic regions.
 	 - Countries & Regions (folder for each major feature)
-		 - Country Map (file, country template)
+		 - Country Map (file, country template): link to the groups counterpart
+ - Groups
 	 -

 ## Plugins and Themes
 __Theme__: ITS